rprichard/CxxCodeBrowser/README.md

 License
 -------

-The project is licensed under the MIT.
+The project is licensed under the BSD.
 The Git repository embeds third-party components under various permissive licenses.